xapian/xapian-docsprint/howtos/range_queries.rst

 Performance limitations
 -----------------------

-Without other terms in a query, a :xapian-class:`ValueRangeProcessor` will cause a value operation to be performed across the whole database, which means loading all the values in a given slot.
+Without other terms in a query, a :xapian-class:`ValueRangeProcessor` can cause a value operation to be performed across the whole database, which means loading all the values in a given slot.
 On a small database, this isn't a problem, but for a large one it can have performance
 implications: you may end up with very slow queries.

-.. todo:: the above paragraph isn't entirely inaccurate; the processor is
-	  unweighted, so if there's no other query, and the docid ordering is don't care or ascending, then the search can terminate early.
-If the VRP isn't matching many documents, that could still be slow, but might not be.
-If it's not matching any documents, it might be fast because the bounds on stored values may show that it can't match anything.
-Oh, it's all quite complicated really.
-It would be nice to explain how this is done somewhere, but probably not here.